KlausVigo/blogdown/content/home/about.md

 # About me

-I am a post doctoral research fellow with Dr. Liam Revell in the biology department of UMass Boston.
+I am a senior scientist at the Institute of Computational Biotechnology at Graz University of Technology.
 I am interested in applications of statistics to molecular and especially evolutionary biology.
-I have developed and led several R workshops and a hackathon.
+I have developed several R packages and participated in several R workshops and hackathons.